LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    array to which the parameter compares equally will be removed.

 .. member:: array->get(position::integer)
-.. member:: array->get(position::integer) = value
+.. member:: array->get=(value, position::integer)
 .. member:: array->sub(position::integer, count::integer=(self->size - #pos) + 1)

    The get method returns the element located at the indicated position.
 The method will fail if the position is out of range.
-This method also permits the element at the position to be set using assignment.
+There is also a setter version of this method which permits the position to be set to a new element using assignment.

    The sub method returns a range of elements from the array.
 The first parameter indicates the starting position and the second parameter indicates